For More Information and photos about the 1st Battalion, 77th

 DELTA, Iraq – Television sets,

-the Morale, Welfare and Recreation centers throughout 1st Battalion, 77th Field
+within the Morale, Welfare and Recreation centers throughout 1st Battalion,

 the Soldiers,” said Master Sgt.
 Todd S. Biggins,

-operations sergeant major, 1st Bn., 77th FA Regt.
-“So I researched on the
+operations sergeant major, 1st Battalion, 77th Field Artillery Regiment “So I

-internet and found the USO2GO kit, filled out the necessary paperwork and got
+researched on the internet and found the USO2GO kit, filled out the necessary

 United Service Organizations, is a way to bring the comforts of home to

-have different comforts of home included, such as furniture, snacks, games,
+different comforts of home included, such as furniture, snacks, games, athletic

 programs yet, but we’re expecting them soon,” said Biggins,